Kosovo's parliament approves 2019 budget, avoids crisis

-PRISTINA (Reuters) - Kosovo’s parliament approved the 2019 budget on Sunday after an opposition party agreed to support the minority government two days after the deadline expired, forcing a halt in all state expenditure.
+PRISTINA (Reuters) - Kosovo’s parliament approved the 2019 budget on Sunday after an opposition party agreed to support the minority government two days after the deadline expired, forcing a temporary halt in all state spending.

 The budget passed with 65 votes in the 120-seat parliament.
 The coalition government, which holds 53 seats, negotiated the support of the opposition Social Democrat Party (PSD).